ondat/documentation/docs/install/quick-start-guide.md

 storageos    csi.storageos.com       Delete          Immediate              true                   75m
 ```

-## Step 6 - Set the default storage class
+## Step 5 - Set the default storage class

-Set the storageos storage class as the default
+Set the storageos storage class as the default.

 ```bash
 kubectl patch storageclass local-path -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"false"}}}' kubectl patch storageclass storageos -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"true"}}}'
 ```

-## Step 7 - Ensure everything is running
+## Step 6 - Ensure everything is running

 It can take a couple of minutes for the cluster to converge.
 A ready cluster will look like this: